deepfryed/swift-db-sqlite3/README.md

 # Swift Sqlite3 adapter

 MRI adapter for sqlite3 for use in Swift ORM.
-This is an experimental rewrite of the Swift adapters and the API is not considered to be stable.

 ## API